- Networking Tools

 - Leverage Social Networks

 Career networking is simple, powerful, and vital to your career success.
-The purpose of career networking is not about asking for a job, but establishing business relationships to share career information that may lead to employment opportunities.
+The purpose of networking is not about asking for a job, but establishing business relationships to share career information that may lead to new contacts, and employment opportunities.
 Networking is a two-way street.
 As a member of the Trojan family, reach out, share insights, and make new connections with fellow Trojans as you advance in your career.

 The USC Career Center and the USC Alumni Association offer many opportunities to expand your network with the USC Trojan Family.
 The following are formal and informal career networks available exclusively to alumni.